 This post is your one-stop-shop in finding aaaaall of the information you need to know about quilt batting.
 You may want to go ahead and tab it now.
+Oh and if you would like a sweet tutorial on how to baste a quilt, check out this post – it shows 3 different ways to baste your quilt sandwich.
 I'll wait....ready?
 Great!
 Let's jump in!

 I’m the kind of person who goes to the toothpaste aisle of the grocery store and talks to myself for like 45 minutes, with varying degrees of hysteria.
 I mean, why are there so many different toothpaste options?!
 And what is the difference between plaque and tartar?
 And is there actual glitter in that one?

 I feel like every toothpaste aisle needs a coach that will lead you to the perfect toothpaste for your individual dental needs.
 I also feel this way when picking out quilt batting.
 Or, I used to.
 But now, I’m here to be your quilt batting aisle coach, to make sure you never again become that paralyzed person talking to themselves in a craft store.

 A few months ago I went on a soul-searching, quilt batting journey.
 I packed a small backpack, waved goodbye to my husband and walked off into the distance with a single goal in mind, "Find the perfect batting or die trying."

 I'm happy to report that after my strenuous campaign into the cotton fields of Mississippi, through the sheep herds of New Zealand, and even deep into the bamboo forests of China, I'm back.

 (Technically those places came to me in nicely packaged batting bundles, but MENTALLY I was traveling to all of those places.)